sethshivam11/social-media-backend/README.md

 # Sociial

 This is a complex social media application where users can post images, can have chats, group chats, react on chats, like/dislike posts comment on posts, follow/unfollow each other and much more.
-It is built using Node, Express, MongoDB, Socket.io, JWT, Bcrypt,
+It is built using Node, Express, MongoDB, Socket.io, JWT, Bcrypt.

 ### Run Locally